Cindy and Barrett with RV in Montrose

 28. How do you get the internet?

-We started off with Sprint phones and Sprint hotspots.
-(I had been with Sprint since the early 2000s… ? ) But honestly, Sprint just can’t cut it on the road.
+We started off with Sprint phones and hotspots.
+(I had been with Sprint since the early 2000s…) But honestly, Sprint just couldn’t cut it on the road.

-We then decided to purchase a SIM card and hotspot from a sketchy middleman.
+We then purchased a SIM card and hotspot from a sketchy middleman.
 He was selling plans that someone else had given up, with better data limits than those currently available at the stores.
 It was costly, and the guy we were working with kept sending us hotspots and SIM cards that only sort of worked.

-A few months into being on the road, we learned about a truly unlimited Verizon hotspot plan from an article on the Mobile Internet Resource Center website.
+A few months into our travels, we learned about a truly unlimited Verizon hotspot plan from an article on the Mobile Internet Resource Center website.

 We had some problems getting the plan.
 Two Verizon stores were unaware it existed.
 But finally, a Best Buy knew of it and set us up.